skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 as Enoch enters.
 To his left is a large circle of chairs that seems to be some sort of council meeting area.
 A large set of windows encircles the chairs, wrapping them in pale afternoon light.
-Opposite this area is the scribarium, where a dozen or so young alcolytes work in silence, making copies of books that have become worn or damaged.
+Opposite this area is the scribarium, where a dozen or so young acolytes work in silence, making copies of books that have become worn or damaged.
 Directly ahead is the library proper, where towering shelves of books stand beneath the great arched ceiling above.